-Lots of alien but fascinating fruits have been turning up in Western produce aisles lately.
-Colorful and peculiar, they have unfamiliar shapes, extraneous features like thorns or fuzzy hair and exotic tastes like cucumber melon and lemon peach.
-Many of their unusual combinations of flavors are nearly unrecognizable to American palates.
+Lots of exotic fruits have been turning up in American produce aisles lately.
+Colorful and peculiar, they have odd shapes, strange features like fuzzy hair and curious tastes like cucumber melon.
+Many of their combinations of flavors are nearly unrecognizable to Western palates.

-Of course these exotic fruits are nothing new to their countries of origin, where they’ve been savored for centuries.
+Of course these fruits are nothing new to their countries of origin where they’ve been savored for centuries.
 In Vietnam (where I am for the month), they are as common as apple pie.
-But for Westerners, it can be hard to figure out how to open them, let alone what to do with them.
-Below is a rundown of six of them and some suggestions for how to incorporate them into your menu.
+But for Westerners, it can be hard to figure out how to open the tropical fruits, let alone what to do with them.

-Star Fruit, also called carambola, takes its name from the five-pointed star shape it assumes once it’s sliced.
-Paper-thin greenish-yellow skin encloses crisp, tart flesh with a unusual blend of plum, pineapple and lemon flavors.
-Look for fruit with the least amount of green on the edges for optimal ripeness.
-Star fruit is best appreciated as a fun-shaped garnish (click here to learn the best way to slice), which adds a tangy note to salads.
+Select fruit with the least amount of green on the edges if you’re looking for optimal flavor.
+Starfruit is best appreciated as a fun-shaped garnish that adds a tangy note to salads.
 It also makes a great snack when sprinkled with a little cinnamon.